lyotvincent/STMLST/README.md

 STMLST is an effective approach and automatic bioinformatics tool for ***serotype identification*** of ***multiple microbial organisms***.

+* STMLST based on the key alleles-sequence types-serotypes associations for the identification of serotypes of microbial organisms.
+* STMLST firstly construct an association database collecting the information of key alleles, sequence types and serotypes of microbial organisms.
+* STMLST then introduce a sigmoid scoring strategy to evaluate the possible microbial organisms and the sequence types.
+* STMLST infer the corresponding serotypes using the mapping relationships between sequence types and serotypes in the association database, and complete the identification of serotypes for microbial organisms.

 ## Menu
 + [STMLST](https://github.com/lyotvincent/STMLST#stmlst)
 + [Install](https://github.com/lyotvincent/STMLST#install)